achen1296/Apple-Music-Editor/README.md

 From a practical point of view this doesn't change that much because you will often still need the associated sections length to make sure to read the correct amount of subsection data, and the subtype to know how to interpret it, but at least it explains the "always 0x14", and makes the pattern break less strange in that it is complete, dramatic, and more obviously intentional rather than seemingly very subtle for no good reason.

+In almost all cases, a boma section's subtype should not be shared by any of its siblings ([one known exception](#ipfa-playlist-item)).
+If there are somehow 2 or more (due to external tampering or [a bug](#track-numerics)), only the first one gets used by Apple Music, and it may or may not discard the others.

 Parents:

 - [plma](#plma-library-master)